Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

-In addition, the Education Act sets specific obligations for school boards (public, separate and Francophone regional authorities) and charter schools to provide a continuum of supports and services that can be accessed by any student in a manner consistent with the principles of inclusive education.
-All Alberta school authorities (which include public, separate and Francophone regional authorities, charter schools and registered private schools) are required to ensure students and staff members are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.
+In addition, the Education Act sets specific obligations for school boards (public, separate and Francophone regional authorities) and public charter schools to provide a continuum of supports and services that can be accessed by any student in a manner consistent with the principles of inclusive education.
+All Alberta school authorities (which include public, separate and Francophone regional authorities, public charter schools and accredited private schools) are required to ensure students and staff members are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.

 Alberta Education has produced a number of resources, videos, templates and tools that include information and strategies for supporting diverse learning and support the implementation of the Inclusive Education Policy.